y-scope/log-surgeon/README.md

 task build:debug
 ```

+## Examples

+[examples](examples) contains programs demonstrating usage of the library.
+See [examples/README.md](examples/README.md) for information on building and running the examples.

 ## Documentation and examples

 * [docs](docs) contains more detailed documentation including:
   * The [schema specification](docs/schema.md), which describes the syntax for
     writing your own schema
   * `log-surgeon`'s [design objectives](docs/design-objectives.md)
-* [examples](examples) contains programs demonstrating usage of the library.

-### Doxygen
+### Documentation site

-You can generate additional documentation using Doxygen, which is useful for
-exploring functionality and test coverage.
-In particular, this documents all
+You can generate a documentation site that is useful for exploring functionality and test coverage.
-unit-tests, with additional detail for API-level tests.
+In particular, this documents all unit-tests, with additional detail for API-level tests.

 #### Commands

-To generate and view the doxygen files:
+To generate and view the files:

 * Run `task docs:site`.
 * Open `build/docs/html/index.html` in preferred browser.

-To host and view the doxygen site on a server:
+To host the site locally and view it:

 * Run `task docs:serve`.
-* Go to the url output from the `serve` task.
+* Go a URL and port output from the `serve` task.

-#### Requirements
-* [doxygen] == 1.8.17

 ## Testing